cloudfoundry/cf-mysql-release/README.md

     $ bosh deployment cf-mysql-mydevenv.yml
     $ bosh deploy

+If you followed the instructions for bosh-lite above your manifest is in the `cf-mysql-release/bosh-lite/manifests` directory.

+    $ bosh deployment bosh-lite/manifests/cf-mysql-manifest.yml
+    $ bosh deploy

 The [Deploying Cloud Foundry with BOSH](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.html) provides additional details on deploying with BOSH.